zhihailiu/alf-custom-role/README.md

 3. alf-custom-role-amp.properties
 Add labels for new site role

+## Test
+Add user "abeecher" to SiteAcmeCollabortor group.
+Login as "abeecher" and be able to see "Move to" and "Delete document" menus in Document List and Document Details views.

 ### Note
 1. Must include existing roles in permissionSet definition for st:site, not just the new role.
 2. Alfresco uses permissionSet st:site definition as a template.
 So the new site role behaves exactly the same as the default ones.